-- The etherStatsDataSource and its desired value - The etherStatsOwner and its desired value (size of this value is limited to 32 characters) - The etherStatsStatus with a value of createRequest (2)
+- The etherStatsDataSource and its desired value - The etherStatsOwner and its desired value (up to 32 characters) - The etherStatsStatus with a value of createRequest (2)

-The etherStatsTable creates a row if the SetRequest PDU is valid according to the above rules.
-When the row is created, the SNMP agent decides the value of etherStatsIndex.
-This value is not sequentially allotted or contiguously numbered.
-It changes when an Ethernet interface is added or deleted.
-The newly created row will have etherStatsStatus value of valid (1).
+The etherStatsTable creates a row if the SetRequest PDU is valid according to these rules.
+The SNMP agent decides the value of etherStatsIndex when the row is created and this value changes when an Ethernet interface is added or deleted; it is not sequentially allotted or contiguously numbered.
+A newly created row will have an etherStatsStatus value of valid (1).
 If the etherStatsTable row already exists, or if the SetRequest PDU values are insufficient or do not make sense, the SNMP agent returns an error code.